parallel-universe/gpt-copilot/README.md

 # GPT for Visual Studio Code

-This extension allows you to use the GPT (Generative Pre-training Transformer) language model from within Visual Studio Code.
+This extension allows you to use the GPT (Generative Pre-trained Transformer) language model from within Visual Studio Code.
 It uses Docker to run a Node.js environment and is written in TypeScript.

+## Usage

+Interaction is provided through the context menu in the editor or via the command-P menu.

+**Run the setup command to add your API key**
 ## Features

 - Stores your API key securely using the vscode SecretStorage API